 - You can potentially load on much more total weight.
 Note that the actual max weight depends largely on the thickness of the weight plates you use (i.e. classic cast iron plates or regular bumpers or competition bumpers or etc.).

 - You can save A LOT of money.
 Selectorized weight stacks are expensive.
 The main difference between the G9 and G12 is that the G12 has a selectorized weight stack, and you pay a premium for that ($5499 vs $3499).
 You even pay significantly more for the G6 than the G9 ($4499 vs $3499) — and the G6 has a much lighter weight stack than the G12, plus it’s only warrantied for home use.

 The Force USA G9 has a 1-to-1 pulley ratio.
 This means the amount of resistance you feel is the same as the amount of weight you load on.
 In contrast, the Force USA G3 and Force USA G6 have a 2-to-1 pulley ratio, where the resistance is halved.

 So the G9 allows you to use twice as much resistance vs if it had a 2-to-1 ratio.
 The benefit of this is that you can progress further on exercises that require a lot of weight (e.g. cable squats, low rows and lat pulldowns for stronger guys).
 And since it’s a plate-loaded set up, it takes less time to load on the plates to achieve the same amount of resistance as a 2-to-1 ratio plate-loaded system like the G3.
-The only other G-Series model with a 1-to-1 pulley ratio is the G12.
+The only other G-Series models with a 1-to-1 pulley ratio are the G12 and G20.

 The combination of the G9’s 12″ long plate holders and its 1-to-1 pulley ratio, give you the ability to add A LOT of resistance.
 As mentioned previously, the total amount of weight depends on the types and size of the plates you’re using: